 Datum: singular instance of Data.

-Data: Facts, measurements, recordings, records, or observations about the world collected by scientists and others, with a minimum of contextual interpretation.
+Data: Facts, measurements, recordings, records, or observations about the world,.

-DDI: The Data Documentation Initiative (DDI) is an international standard for describing the data produced by surveys and other observational methods in the social, behavioral, economic, and health sciences.
+DDI: The Data Documentation Initiative (DDI) is a family of international standard for describing the data produced by surveys and other observational methods in the social, behavioral, economic, and health sciences.

 DDI-CDI: [insert one-line definition][insert url of source]